Launch-AI/launch-solid-ui/README.md

-# Welcome to Launch UI
+# Welcome to Launch UI - Solid JS Version

 A UI library containing a set of beautiful Solid JS components.